 According to the tales, it was one of 12 ships constructed of concrete by industrial magnate Henry Ford as a solution to the nation’s steel shortage during World War I. After the war it was – tale-wise – sold to Capone, who used it in or off Miami (unclear which) for nightclubbing, gambling and prostitution.
 During Prohibition – tale-wise – Capone used it for his bootlegging operations out of Bimini.

 There was a shortage of steel for Liberty Ships during WWI and the federal government did order the construction of 24 vessels of reinforced concrete.
-Only 12 were built, all finished after the conclusion of the war in late 1918 – and quickly sold off to civilian owners.
+Only 12 were built (but not by Henry Ford), all finished after the conclusion of the war in late 1918 – and quickly sold off to civilian owners.
 Apparently, none survived as floating vessels past the 1930s; one was sunk to be the base of a recreational pier in California.
 Another was scuttled to be part of a breakwater in British Columbia.
 A lot just sank.